List of Trailer Park Boys characters: Susan

-Susan (Susan Kent) first seen as a foul-mouthed hockey mom in Season 11, she became Ricky's "girlfriend" in Season 12.
+Susan (Susan Kent) first seen as a sharp-foul-mouthed hockey stepmother in Season 11, she became Ricky's "girlfriend" in Season 12.
 She's just as hot-tempered as Ricky but has a normal job and a long-term relationship (16 years, according to her own words in Episode 1).
 She contracted Chlamydia and accused Ricky of giving it to her.
-In reality, her partner contracted it while cheating and passed it to her.
+In reality and real life, her partner contracted it while cheating and passed it to her.

 Mrs. Peterson

 Mrs. Peterson (Alma Godwin, d.
 2004) is an elderly park resident who mistakenly believes Julian is her grandson; Julian genuinely cares for her as though she really were his grandmother.
-She lives alone with her dog Sparky and her sole appearance is in the Season 1 episode "Mrs Peterson's Dog Gets Fucked Up", although she's occasionally mentioned throughout the series.
+She lives alone with her dog Sparky and her sole appearance is in the Season 1 episode "Mrs Peterson's Dog Gets Fucked Up".
+She never reappears after this episode, as the actress died during the show's run, although she's occasionally mentioned throughout the series.
 Mrs Peterson is not to be confused with Julian's actual grandmother, who is also mentioned on several occasions.
 It has been pointed out that John Paul Tremblay's character in the short film The Cart Boy is named Jason Peterson, perhaps suggesting that he is the real grandson of Mrs Peterson.